 Adjective Order

-For most English speakers, the following one of the following sentences makes perfect sense and the other sounds just plain bizarre:
+For most English speakers, one of the following sentences makes perfect sense and the other sounds just plain bizarre:

 a beautiful big round old black Italian wooden dining table